 If involved in high-intensity interval training this would be a great help.

 A cyclical keto diet is also a popular variation for those who exercise intensely.
 You would eat your normal amount of carbohydrates per day for 5 days, around 50 grams or under for example.
 On the weekend or days of your choosing, you would then do a large carb loading phase.
 Plenty of carbohydrates is eaten to refill your muscle glycogen reserves; you can then use this to fuel your fat burning workouts during the week.

 For the carb loading phase, you want to be consuming protein and carbohydrates only.
 Cut virtually all the fat out and save that for your 5 days when you are eating low carb high fat.

 Obviously, try and stick to whole foods and consume the healthiest carbohydrates possible.
+Check out our sample bodybuilding meal plan for an idea what to eat.
 If you decide to go out drinking, eat fast food, candy and so on you’ve pretty much wasted your week of hard work.

 Sodium Intake on Keto

 Your sodium intake is one of the most important things to maintain on a keto diet.
 Low sodium can leave you feeling unwell with reduced energy levels; you could end up blaming the lack of carbs and glucose if you don’t realize.